 When you open a link outside of your browser (for example, via your email app), the Link Guard feature checks whether the destination site is safe.
 This protects against phishing scams and malicious websites.

-The Wi-Fi Security feature scans Wi-Fi networks to ensure they’re secure:
+There’s also a Wi-Fi Security feature which scans Wi-Fi networks to ensure they’re secure.

 Norton’s Anti-Theft feature includes all the anti-theft tools I would expect from a mobile security app, including: